(updated quite a bit 2014)

 This is where things get complicated, however.
 Although I think this just adds to our understanding.
 For Deleuze and Guattari, affects, as becomings and mutual contagions, can operate independent of emotion or feeling.
 Writing about the work of painter Francis Bacon, Deleuze writes –

-But there are no feelings in Bacon: there are nothing but affects; that is, “sensations” and “instincts,” according to the formula of naturalism.
-Sensation is what determines instinct at a particular moment, just as instinct is the passage of one sensation to another, the search for the “best” sensation (not the most agreeable sensation, but the one that fills the flesh at a particular moment of its descent, contradiction or dilation …) (Deleuze, Francis Bacon: The Logic of Sensation:39)
+… there are no feelings in Bacon: there are nothing but affects; that is, “sensations” and “instincts,” according to the formula of naturalism.
+Sensation is what determines instinct at a particular moment, just as instinct is the passage of one sensation to another, the search for the “best” sensation (not the most agreeable sensation, but the one that fills the flesh at a particular moment of its descent, contradiction or dilation … (Deleuze, Francis Bacon: The Logic of Sensation:39)

 If I move away from “emotion” in what comes next, it’s only because I think in the end that this move is what some approaches to affect avoid doing, and what still needs most explaining.
 For this I return to Deleuze, and of course Massumi.

 Although the approach to affect as emotion, feeling or pleasure has value, Deleuze above suggests something very different—a possible politics that takes into account instinct, in the sense of filling the flesh.
 And perhaps when Foucault, at the beginning of Deleuze and Guattari’s Anti-Oedipus, famously asked questions about why we constantly live out a micro-fascism within everyday life, the answer is at least in part to be found in this passage of sensations, both with and without feeling, or even with or without our “agreement”.

-This is a question then, of intensity.
+This is a question, in the main, of intensity.

-Spinoza’s ethics in the philosophy of the becoming-active, in parallel, of mind and body, from an origin in passion, in impingement, in so pure and productive a receptivity that it can only be conceives as a third state, en excluded middle, prior to the distinction between activity and passivity: affect.
+Spinoza’s ethics in the philosophy of the becoming-active, in parallel, of mind and body, from an origin in passion, in impingement, in so pure and productive a receptivity that it can only be conceives as a third state, an excluded middle, prior to the distinction between activity and passivity: affect.
 (Massumi: 32)

-Suggesting that we still largely lack a ‘cultural-theoretical vocabulary specific to affect’ (27), Massumi attempts to provide one.
-Affect, as intensity, is of a different order to personal emotion,
+Suggesting over ten years ago that we still largely lack(ed) a ‘cultural-theoretical vocabulary specific to affect’ (27), Massumi attempts to provide one.
+Affect, as intensity, is of a different order to personal emotion.

 Reserve the term ‘emotion’ for the personalized content, and affect for the continuation.
 Emotion is contextual.
 Affect is situational: eventfully ingressive to context.
 Serially so: affect is trans-situational.
 As processual as it is precessual, affect inhabits the passage.
 It is pre- and postcontextual, pre- and postpersonal, an excess of continuity invested only in the ongoing: its own.
 Self-continuity across the gaps.
 Impersonal affect is the connecting thread of experience.
 It is the invisible glue that holds the world together.
 In event.
 The world-glue of event of an autonomy of event-connection continuing across its own serialized capture in context.
 (Massumi:217)